grafana/agent/docs/sources/flow/reference/components/loki.source.kubernetes.md

 `loki.source.kubernetes` tails logs from Kubernetes containers using the Kubernetes API.
 It has the following benefits over `loki.source.file`:

-* It works without a privileged container
+* It works without a privileged container.
-* It works without a root user
+* It works without a root user.
-* It works without needing access to the filesystem of the Kubernetes node
+* It works without needing access to the filesystem of the Kubernetes node.
 * It doesn't require a DaemonSet to collect logs, so one agent could collect logs for the whole cluster.